lenardjombo/Movie-Hub/MovieHub/Readme.md

 - **data/**: Contains the JSON files to store data persistently.
 - **utils/**: Contains utility functions like payment processing and reporting.

-Enjoy managing your movie store with this terminal-based app!